sorokadima/LLM-engineer-handbook-uaUK/README.md

 # LLM-frameworks
+🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
 A curated list of Large Language Model frameworks, covering model training, serving, fine-tuning, and building LLM applications.

 ## Table of Content